Outlander's First Season 4 Teaser Is Here

 E!
 News was on set during season four filming, so keep your eye out for that in the coming months!

-Outlander returns to Starz in November.
+Outlander returns to Starz on Sunday, November 4.

-Note: UPDATE: Starz has finally announced a premiere date for season 4: Sunday, November 4 at 8 p.m. on Starz!